IABTechLab/uid2docs/docs/guides/integration-javascript-client-side.md

 Complete the UID2 account setup by following the steps described in the [Account Setup](../getting-started/gs-account-setup.md) page.
 As part of the account setup process, you'll need to provide a list of **domain names** for the sites that you'll be using with this UID2 SDK for JavaScript.

-When account setup is complete, you'll receive a **public key** and **Subscription ID**.
+When account setup is complete, you'll receive a client keypair consisting of two values that identify you to the UID2 servers: Subscription ID and public key.
 These values are unique to you, and you'll use them to configure the UID2 module.
+For details, see [Subscription ID and Public Key](../getting-started/gs-credentials.md#subscription-id-and-public-key).

 :::tip
 Only root-level domains are required for account setup.
 For example, if you're going to use UID2 SDK for JavaScript on example.com, shop.example.com, and example.org, you only need to provide the domain names example.com and example.org.